TeMeta/sas-appfitter/README.md

 ## What is sas-appfitter?
-Adapters that use a generic interface to allow SAS® programs to pass datasets to and from other environments, data sources and languages.
+A collection of adapters that use a generic interface to allow SAS® programs to pass datasets to and from other environments, data sources and languages.

 The idea is to simplify SAS-powered app prototype development by providing interfaces and architecture up-front for a variety of languages, connections types and datastores.
+Appfitter was inspired by [H54S from Boemska](https://github.com/Boemska/h54s) and builds on the concept by extending it into a collection of compatible connectors

-When the requirements of your application change, the adapters can be switched without having to modify the existing programs.
+All adapters in the collection implement a generic interface to provide flexibility for your application prototype.
+Database type, API connections, and even the entire front-end can be swapped out without having to modify other components.
+Simply change the adapter for one that fits the new connection type.
+When requirements change, your application can too without any rewriting.

-Database type, API connections and even the entire front-end can be swapped out.
-Adapters to the generic interface provide flexibility for your application/prototype, which should in turn significantly reduce the cost of development and migration on your app.
+This library is intended to reduce the cost of development and migration on your app as well as make it easier to build prototypes.
+Anyone who needs to make a modification or build a new connection is welcomed to contribute it back to the collection.

-## Finding your way around
+## Finding your way around the adaptors

 The folder structure organises them first by connection type, then by language (the below is for illustrative purposes)